HyPolDev/Bot/README.md

 3. Ensure a local or cloud instance of MongoDB is running.
 4. Launch the live dashboard and execution engine via `ts-node src/index.ts`.

-*(Note: The system includes a high-fidelity Paper Trading mode to simulate execution latency and order book sweeps without risking live capital).*
+*(Note: The system includes a high-fidelity Paper Trading mode to simulate execution latency and order book sweeps without risking live capital, also the current 15 minute btc markets since those are by far the most atractive for demos).*